Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzVpnSite.md

 Then it creates a VpnSite to represent a customer branch and links it to the Virtual WAN.

-Once the site is created, it gets the site using the Get-AzureRmVpnSite command.
+Once the site is created, it gets the site using the Get-AzVpnSite command.

 ## PARAMETERS